tyllmoritz/ESPuino/Hardware-Plaforms/ESP32-A1S-Audiokit/README.md

-# Tonuino based on ESP32-A1S Audio-Development-Kit
+# ESPuino based on ESP32-A1S Audio-Development-Kit

 AI-Tinker released (almost two years ago or so) a development-board that contains an ESP32-A1S, which means a DAC is already included upfront.
-It's sorta ready to use but in the end, to make it compatible with my Tonuino-fork, there's some work waiting.
+It's sorta ready to use but in the end, to make it compatible with ESPuino, there's some work waiting.

 ## Things to know
 * As there's a lack of GPIOs, it's necessary to share a single SPI-instance by SD and RFID.